Montoneros: 1974

-On 21 February 1974, the Montoneros killed Teodoro Ponce, a right-wing Peronist labour leader in Rosario.
-He had sought refuge in a local business after being shot at while driving by a carload of masked gunmen.
-One of the gunmen who got out of the car shot him dead while he lay on the floor and also shot a woman, who screamed out, "Murderer."
+On 21 February 1974, MPM hitmen armed with 9mm sub-machine-guns from the 'Evita Montonero' Platoon killed 49-year-old Teodoro Ponce, a right-wing Peronist labour leader outside his residence that was 800 Gorriti Street in Rosario.
+He had sought refuge in a local business after being shot in the leg and then in the back by the guerrillas that arrived in two cars.
+One of the gunmen finished him off with a shot in the dead while he lay on the floor and two other civilians were also shot in the legs in the hail of fire.

+On 1 May 1974, Perón expelled the Montoneros from the Justicialist May Day rally after Montonero-organized youth chanted slogans against Perón's wife, Isabel.
+Despite the May Day confrontation with Perón, when Perón threatened to resign on 12 June, Montoneros responded by calling for the defence of Perón and his government.

+Perón himself did not desire to abandon the Montoneros and sought to restore his trust in his last speech from June 1974, where he denounced "the oligarchy and the pressures exerted by imperialism upon his government", which was considered an implication that he was being manipulated by the Peronist right.
+In response, Montoneros praised Perón for "realizing his May Day mistake", and continued to identify him as their mentor.
+However, Perón died shortly after, and the Montoneros went underground on 6 September 1974 and organized resistance against the regime of Isabel Perón, as Isabel's government was dominated by right-wing figures who sought to centralize their control of the movement and initiated crackdowns on other Peronist factions.

-In May 1974, Perón expelled the Montoneros from the Justicialist movement.
-The Montoneros waited until after the death of Perón in July 1974 to react.
-They claimed to have the "social revolutionary vision of authentic Peronism" and started guerrilla operations against the government.
-The more radically orthodoxy peronist and tright-wing factions quickly took control of the government; Isabel Perón, president since Juan Perón's death, was essentially a figurehead under the influence of López Rega.
+After the death of Juan Perón in July 1974 and Isabel's rise to power, Montoneros claimed to have the "social revolutionary vision of authentic Peronism" and started guerrilla operations against the government.
+The more radically orthodoxy peronist and right-wing factions quickly took control of the government; Isabel Perón, president since Juan Perón's death, was essentially a figurehead under the influence of López Rega.

 On 15 July 1974, Montoneros assassinated Arturo Mor Roig, a former foreign minister.
 On 17 July, they murdered David Kraiselburd, journalist and editor-in-chief of El Día newspaper, in the Manuel B. Gonnet suburb of Buenos Aires after an exchange of fire with police.